heighmish/JS-Book-Library/README.md

 Project made in line with Odin Project specifications.
 Webapp uses the localstorage api to maintain states across access.

-Markup :Things learned and practiced:
+Things learned and practiced:
-  *Using flex-grid to create a auto increasing display page *CSS psuedo classes for hover and active effects *CSS transition effects
+Markup : *Using flex-grid to create a auto increasing display page *CSS psuedo classes for hover and active effects *CSS transition effects
   *Use local storage to store and parse array data